Create and use Asana templates

 If your team has projects and work they repeat, you don’t need to recreate those tasks and projects in Asana every time.
 Whether you create your own custom template or use an Asana-created template, it’s easy to save templates you don’t have to start from scratch or miss any steps.

 Create custom templates for common workflows and projects to save time on future project setup and ensure that everyone is following the right processes.
 You can update these templates as you refine your processes and learn from past projects.

 Create a new custom template:

-- Once you’ve made the project template, click the project header dropdown, and select Save as a Template.
+- Once you’ve made the project template, click the project header dropdown, and select Convert to a Template.
 Make sure to not delete or archive the project.